 Svelte

-Svelte is a compiler-based JavaScript framework that compiles components into highly efficient JavaScript code.
-It eliminates the need for a virtual DOM and delivers fast rendering and small bundle sizes.
+Svelte is a compiler-based JavaScript framework.
+It compiles components into highly efficient JavaScript code.
+This eliminates the need for a virtual DOM and delivers fast rendering and small bundle sizes.
 Svelte’s approach results in highly performant applications with minimal overhead.

 Advantages: